wp-plugins/marketing-optimizer/readme.txt

 6. Landing Pages Templates

 == Changelog ==
+= Version 20150930 =
+* #bugFix fixed issue with plugin compatiblilty that create pages that are not truly pages was causing an error.
 = Version 20150910 =
 * #bugFix fixed issue with notice being thrown accessing static property as non static.
 * #bugFix fixed issue with fatal error being thrown by deprecated code.